Tampa, FL 33626

 Obviously, if you had a choice, you would keep your natural teeth forever.
 Sadly, this isn’t always possible, but if you do end up losing a tooth, a dental implant is the next best thing.
 Thanks to the fact that it can replace the root of a missing tooth as well as the crown, implant-supported prosthetics resemble natural teeth as closely as possible, putting them a step above traditional forms of tooth replacement.
-To set up an in-person implant consultation with Dr. Ponnaganti, please contact us today.
+To set up an in-person consultation to discuss tooth replacement with dental implants in Westchase, FL with Dr. Ponnaganti, please contact us today.

 Dental implants, by themselves, are small posts shaped like screws.
 They’re normally made out of titanium, but some are composed of zirconium.
 In either case, they can fuse with the bone in your jaw through a process called osseointegration.
 After your mouth has fully recovered from this process, your implants will be able to support a restoration in order to replace any number of teeth.
 Unlike other forms of tooth replacement that occasionally need to be replaced, dental implants are considered permanent.

 The process for getting dental implants in Westchase can take several months.
 Although that may seem like a long time, the stunning results are well worth it!
 Our team at Happy Smiles has undergone advanced training to be able to perform the entire dental implant process in one convenient location.
 You don’t have to worry about seeing an outside specialist!
 Dr. Ponnaganti and the team will be there every step of the way on your journey.
 While the exact process can vary from patient to patient, here’s what the four main stages of treatment will look like: